Turn the Dark Off

 Turn the Dark Off is a 1997 album by Howie B. It made #58 on the UK Albums Chart and at the end of that year was voted at #47 on NME's 1997 Critics' Poll.

 Background

 Turn the Dark Off is a less repetitive work than his first album, Music for Babies.
 Whereas Music for Babies contained exclusively instrumentals, Turn the Dark Off contains a single vocal track, "Take Your Partner by the Hand".
-In an interview with Jockey Slut magazine, Howie revealed that the vocals were added upon request; after he had finished the album and had sent the CD out, Robbie Robertson rung Howie up and told him he wanted to add vocals to the song.
+In an interview with Jockey Slut magazine, Howie revealed that the vocals were added upon request; after he had finished the album and had sent the CD out, Robbie Robertson rang Howie up and told him he wanted to add vocals to the song.
 Other tracks contain assorted grunts and other non-coherent vocal noises.

 Prior to release, Howie had worked with U2 for their 1997 album, Pop and with Björk for her third studio album, Post.
 Howie had previously worked with U2 on their compilation album, Original Soundtracks 1.
 To produce the album, he used, among other things, a turntable and a Nord Lead.